tschomay/tschomay.github.io/index.md

 DNA copy-number aberrations (CNAs) are a well known hallmark of cancer.
 However, their exact function is not well understood.
 We use our mathematical decompositions to uncover patterns of CNAs that predict patient prognosis.
 These genomic-based prognostic indicators could influence patient treatment and potentially contain insight into the progression of the disease.

 ## Interests
+As my current research indicates, I am interested in approaching biomedical problems from a rigorous scientific standpoint.
+I believe that the key to closing the many gaps in our knowledge of biology and medicine will come from applying logic and methodology from other sciences and engineering.
+With our modern ability to collect large-scale data from biological systems, I think key advancements will come from machine learning methods and discovery from data.
+My primary interest is in continuing to push our ability to make discoveries from data and applying these methods to issues at the forefront of modern needs.

 ## Hobbies
+In addition to machine

 ## Publications